01 of 07

 You’re All Done!

 The wonton is now ready to be boiled or deep-fried.
-Once you have got the basic technique down you can perfect your technique while making recipes such as wontons with a pork and shrimp filling, fried wonton, vegetarian wontons, and wonton soup.
+Once you have got the basic technique down you can perfect your technique while making recipes such as wontons with a pork and shrimp filling, fried wonton, vegetarian wontons, ground beef wontons, and wonton soup.

 Don’t want to use the filled wontons immediately?
 Uncooked wontons can be frozen.
 For the best results, bring back to room temperature before cooking.